Robert Nugent Dunbar: Life

 Nugent Dunbar was born in Exeter, the son of Capt.
 Robert Skerrett Nugent-Dunbar and Catherine Lister, daughter of Nathaniel Lister, MP of Armitage Park.
 He was of Scottish and Irish descent on his paternal side and the heir to Machermore Castle, Newton Stewart, Kirkcudbrightshire.
 His family was prominent in Antigua.

 He lived many years in the Antilles and elsewhere in the West Indies.
-He recorded his impressions of the scenery and romance of the Western Archipelago in sundry volumes of verse, which contain a good many reminiscences of Byron and Moore.
+He recorded his impressions of the scenery and romance of the Western Archipelago in sundry volumes of verse, which contain many reminiscences of Byron and Moore.
 The notes are worth reading.

 Nugent Dunbar was also the author of a slight piece, "Garibaldi at the Opera of 'Masaniello'", octavo, London, 1864.
 As long ago as 1817, he had mourned the death of the Princess Charlotte of Wales in The Lament of Britannia, octavo, London.
 He died at Paris in 1866.

 Nugent Dunbar inherited the entailed estate at Machermore from his father in 1846.
 He married Annette Ellen Singleton-Atcheson in 1856 and left four young children upon his death.
 He in turn left it to his eldest son, Robert Lennox Nugent Dunbar (born 1863), held in trust by his son's tutors, with instructions to provide income to his widow and other surviving children, Ellen Catherine, Annette Roberta and Charlotte Mary Emily (who married James Burns, 3rd Baron Inverclyde).
 However, the estate failed to pay, and in 1872, his widow and three younger children successfully sued Robert Lennox Nugent Dunbar (still then a minor) and his trustees for back payment and interest.